dvmorozov/expenses/attached_documents.md

 ## Attached documents

+1. Uploading, associating with operation, downloading.
-1. Link to external document.
+1. Saving URL to external document.
+1. *Copying documents by URL into internal storage*.
+Implemented at client side.
+1. *Previewing documents in browser*.
 1. *Photo*.
 1. *Permanent link to document*.
 1. *Permanent link to expense*.